evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Performance

 The Cadillac ESCALADE IQ has a maximum power of 560KW (761hp).
 The total torque is 1064nm.
-The 0-100km/h sprint (0-62mph) takes 4,7 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 4,7 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging